watson-developer-cloud/text-to-speech-swift/README.md

       <img src="http://i.imgur.com/tmlSKCE.png" width="500">

-2. Select 'Speech to Text'
+2. Select 'Text to Speech'
     1. Choose which space you want to store the service in.
     2. Choose the option 'Leave unbound' if you have no application you want to use the service with.